Israelddh/Israelddh/README.md

-<h3 align="center">Healthcare Data Specialist | Scientific Communication & RWE | Connecting Clinical Data with Medical Insights</h3>
+<h3 align="center">Healthcare Data Analyst | Real-World Evidence (RWE) & Scientific Communication</h3>

 <p align="center">
-Healthcare data professional with experience across clinical, epidemiological, biomedical, and real-world datasets in research and healthcare environments.
+Healthcare data professional with experience working across clinical, epidemiological, and real-world datasets in research and healthcare environments.

-I specialize in transforming complex and high-dimensional data into structured, reproducible insights that support decision-making, data quality assurance, and operational or clinical reporting.
+I specialize in transforming complex healthcare data into reliable, reproducible evidence using structured analytical workflows in Python, R, and SQL, with a strong focus on data quality, validation, and transparency.

-My background combines biology, bioinformatics, and biostatistics with applied experience in healthcare analytics, KPI reporting, and business intelligence systems.
+My background in biology, bioinformatics, and applied statistics supports my work in healthcare analytics, real-world evidence generation, and decision-support reporting.

-I currently work at the intersection of healthcare analytics, general data analysis, and BI development, with a strong focus on reproducibility, clarity, and data-driven decision support.

-My main specialization is healthcare and clinical data, but I am also actively open to roles in:
-- Data Analyst (general)
-- Business Intelligence Analyst
-- Data Analytics (cross-domain environments)
+Alongside my core analytical work, I am developing skills in scientific communication, focusing on translating clinical and epidemiological evidence into clear, structured outputs for both technical and non-technical audiences.
 </p>

 ---